DE1-Engineering-Mathematics/module-resources/tutorial_sheets/04B-eigenproblems.md

 ### Problem 7.
 This is the exam question from the Linear Transforms tutorial sheet with an extra part on eigenvectors and eigenvalues.
 The following figure shows a square in $\mathbb{R}^2$, marked with a circle and cross on its perimeter.

-(a) On a single plot, sketch the result of applying the following transformation, A, to the square (including the new locations of the circle and cross)
+(a) On a single plot, sketch the result of applying the following transformation, A, to the square (including the new locations of the circle and cross).

 $$A = \begin{bmatrix} 2 \ 0 \\\ 1 \ 1.5\end{bmatrix}$$
 <div class = "workingout"><br><br><br><br><br><br><br><br></div>